earthly/earthly/docs/examples/cpp.md

 ...
 ```

-If you need to force a full rebuild, you can run earth `--no-cache +build` to trigger a clean build; however
+If you need to force a full rebuild, you can run earthly `--no-cache +build` to trigger a clean build; however
 this will also rebuild the entire base docker images.

 And finally, the fibonacci program can be run via docker: